Bioluminescence Research Group 2016

 Leah Salituro '17, Undergraduate Research Student

 I am an ACS Chemistry major at Connecticut College and after I graduate I hope I am able to go to graduate school for research and to possibly obtain my PhD.
-I have been working in the Bioluminescence Research Group since the beginning of Summer 2014.
+I have been working in the Bioluminescence Research Group since the beginning of summer 2014.
 My interests lie in the organic synthesis aspect of this research and I work on synthesizing and purifying adenylates, with the goal to develop new substrates and reagents for reporter applications and for use in our bioluminescent research.
 My research has been supported by the National Science Foundation and the Sherman Fairchild Foundation.
 Besides being in lab, I am also on the Connecticut College women's soccer team.
 When I am not at soccer or studying, I enjoy going running, reading books, and eating.
 Fun Fact: my dad and my uncle used to do research with Professor Branchini back in the day!
+(Leah is pictured at right.)

 Munya Talukder '16, Undergraduate Research Student